 First, the best way to measure on-time delivery is to use key performance indicators (KPI).
 Indeed, on-time delivery KPIs are crucial metrics for measuring and evaluating the efficiency and effectiveness of a company’s eCommerce delivery process.
 Specifically, this metric measures the percentage of orders delivered on or before the promised delivery date.
 For a detailed explanation of KPIs, see my article, The Best On-Time Delivery KPIs To Make Your Customers Delighted.

 Now, measuring on-time delivery performance is not easy.
 This is because of many factors to include determining what to measure and getting access to the data you need.
 As a result, it is easy to make mistakes.
-Most measuring mistakes are either the result of you incorrectly measuring your OTD performance or not being able to measure at all.
+Positively, most measuring mistakes are either the result of you incorrectly measuring your OTD performance or not being able to measure at all.

-To detail, mistakes include inaccurate shipment status data and measuring against the wrong promise date.
+To detail, mistakes include inaccurate shipment status data and measuring against the wrong promised date.
 Also, many shippers measure OTD using the wrong standard that either results in unnecessary costs or results in unhappy customers.
 For more details on mistakes made when measuring on-time delivery, see my article, Measuring On-Time Delivery: 9 Mistakes You Want To Avoid For More Reliable Delivery Results.

 Measuring On-Time Delivery: 9 Mistakes You Want To Avoid For More Reliable Delivery Results.